 Warm up from the inside out with a snowy hike to a U.S. Forest Service fire lookout.
 Fire lookouts in the Deschutes, Fremont, Mt.
 Hood, Rogue River, Umatilla, Willamette and Malheur national forests offer an escape into the winter woods.
 (Reservations are made well in advance through Recreation.gov.)
 After some off-the-beaten-path snowshoeing at Billy Bob Sno-Park, cozy up at the Historic Balch Hotel in Dufur.

 Listen to the coyotes calling through the desert night from your personal hot tub at Brasada Ranch outside of Bend.
-Enjoy a rejuvenating soak in the bath house at Hot Lake Springs, a restored 19th-century mineral spa near La Grande.
+Enjoy a rejuvenating soak in the bath house at The Lodge at Hot Lake Springs, a restored 19th-century mineral spa near La Grande.
 The beautiful forest around Terwilliger Hot Springs provides a wonderful natural setting for a soak (and many bathers go au naturel in this clothing-optional spot); or for a more family-friendly option, play and stay at the nearby Belknap Hot Springs and Lodge.
-In Sisters, the beer-inspired Hop in the Spa offers a one-of-a-kind soak, then settle in at FivePine Lodge & Spa.
+Book ahead for a soak at the iconic Breitenbush Hot Springs, part of which has been recently rebuilt and reopened after wildfire damage.

 Relax in a guesthouse at the Oregon Garden Resort, adjacent to the Oregon Garden in Silverton.
 Walk through the gardens, ponds and waterfalls, and take in the beauty of winter-blooming plants.
 Book a room at the luxurious Allison Inn & Spa in Newberg for a peaceful retreat in the heart of Willamette Valley wine country.